 Similar to national consumer media companies, ad tech companies also need to talk about where their prospects place ads, how their prospects are allocating their advertising budgets and which product lines they’re focusing on, and if they’ve hired new representation, increased their ad spend, or started placing with the competition.

 There are differences between national consumer media companies and ad tech companies, however.
 Ad tech companies should also know if brand advertisers are working with DSPs, SSPs, exchanges, and/or native platforms and if they’re looking into placing ads programmatically.
 Furthermore, these types of companies should find out if their prospects have a Master Service Agreement (MSA) or if the prospects are actually free to work with another company.

-If you, as an ad tech company, go through these five sales call planning tips, understanding your prospects more and more along the way, then you’ll be in a better position to close a deal.
+If you, as an ad tech company, go through these sales call planning tips, understanding your prospects more and more along the way, then you’ll be in a better position to close a deal.